Skip to content Skip to sidebar Skip to footer

 Then mix these images with other images that inspire the style you are after.
 For example if you are looking to create your perfect beach house, include images of the beach and the location that inspires your home so that you can see all the elements working together.

-Images via Pinterest, Pinterest, and Homestyle
+Images via Pinterest and Pinterest

 Further down the line you’ll need to focus on the details, and if you’re still finding the process overwhelming it can be helpful to put the details, such as switches, power outlets, door handles, windows, doors, stairs etc into boards of their own.
 This helps create clarity for each element, gets you focussed and helps you refine your preferences.